-Use this to configure your storage drivers and to enable RAID or switch between IDE and AHCI mode.
+Use this to configure your storage drivers and to switch between IDE and AHCI mode.
 Please note for Windows Vista / Windows 7, it is recommended to use AHCI mode for new system installations.

 Boot Settings Configuration

 Use this option to configure various system options, such as Bootup Num-Lock status, Quiet Boot and other advanced features.